shahlab/teaching/2020-Fall-CompGen/README.md

 ### Emails
 Although the bulk of the communication will take place via Canvas, at times (rarely), we will send out important course information via email.
 This email is sent to your Rutgers email address.
 You are responsible for all information sent out to your University email account, and for checking this account on a regular basis.

+### Virtual office hours
+Virtual office hours will be held via whereby.com or Zoom by the two teaching assistant on Wed and Fri.
+The instructor will hold office hours by prior appointment.

 ## Course Activities